 Projects can join based on minimal criteria, and are able to leave and take their assets with them.
 The goal is to optimize for self-organization within the project, with minimal "interference" by the host.

 A lot of the design decisions for The Center are influenced by the primary goal of improving processes and automating workflows for any legal entity that hosts multiple independent projects.
-We collect and build open source tools that can be used in similar scenarios by other entities.
+We collect and build open source tools that can be used in similar scenarios by other entities, and offer advice to projects with their own legal and organizational setups.

 We are ready for your project if you need help with grants and contracts.